basvdijk/capacitor4-firebase-analytics-example-project-capawesome-team/README.md

 ![image](https://user-images.githubusercontent.com/644550/191925020-aa700433-86d7-44f3-9489-b3a920f7d5ee.png)

-Of if you have the new Logcat view you can just open Logcat to see the debug events
+Or if you have the new Logcat view you can just open Logcat to see the debug events

 ![image](https://user-images.githubusercontent.com/644550/191925325-cfe47a77-7a48-4b2d-8f44-72cdfeae0a8f.png)

+⚠️ Make sure to disable debugging before releasing your project with

+`adb shell setprop debug.firebase.analytics.app .none.`